 - The patient now has a Treg repertoire that naturally suppresses inflammation ⑤ (in the joint)

 Paul Leufkens, PharmD, MBA, CEO

 Paul holds MSc and PharmD degrees from Utrecht University (the Netherlands) and obtained his MBA at Bradford University (UK).
-Over the past 15 years he has spun out a variety of technologies from University-based research groups.
-Previously, he was a co-founder of AM-Pharma, Neurophyxia, CART-Tech and Trajectum Pharma, and held senior positions in product development at Exponential Biotherapies Inc. (Washington, DC), Reliance Life Sciences (Mumbai, India) and Pharming (Leiden, the Netherlands).
+Over the past 20 years he has spun out a variety of technologies from University-based research groups.
+Previously, he was a co-founder of AM-Pharma, Neurophyxia, CART-Tech Trajectum Pharma and is currently CEO at ICC International.
+He held senior positions in product development at Exponential Biotherapies Inc. (Washington, DC), Reliance Life Sciences (Mumbai, India) and Pharming (Leiden, the Netherlands).
 Earlier in his career Paul worked in clinical development with Sanofi and Yamanouchi Europe.
-As a mentor to starting biotechnology entrepreneurs, Paul shares knowledge, experiences and pitfalls from his area of expertise (biotechnology development and clinical development).
+As a mentor to starting biotechnology entrepreneurs, Paul shares knowledge, experiences and pitfalls from his area of expertise (biotechnology, medical devices and clinical development).